DATSUN ENGINE PARTS SOURCES for 2015

 Ready for the project to begin

 While the Datsun shop manuals show you the procedures, they don't discuss the principles of engine rebuilding.
-For that check out a few Hot Rod type magazines (Car Craft is the best) and study their engine rebuilding tips.
+For that check out a few Hot Rod type magazines and study their engine rebuilding tips.
 V8, L28, the basic concepts are all the same.

 While it seems obvious to have a decent amount of hand tools before you start, the following ones will make the job go much more smoothly.

-If you ever wondered, you CAN rebuild a 1st generatiuoin Z motor in the car.
+If you ever wondered, you CAN rebuild a 1st generation Z motor in the car.
 If you unbolt the motor mounts, you can use a floor jack under the transmission to lift the engine a few inches.
-This lets you unbolt the oil pan and take it out with a bit of difficulty.
+This lets you unbolt the oil pan and take it out with a bit of fiddling.
 If the oil pickup gets in the way slip a wrench in sideways and unbolt it.
 You can then remove the head and pull the pistons out.
-But I recommend spending $50 on an engine hoist and putting the motor it on a stand.
+But I recommend renting an engine hoist and putting the motor it on a stand.
 Lying contorted under a dripping motor was ok the first time but my other rebuilds have all been done by removing the engine.

 L28 BLOCK CHOICE